stevefali/Weather_Quest/README.md

 The search bar gives suggestions for locations as the user types.
 Once a location is chosen, the app fetches the weather data from a server and displays the current weather and forecast for the selected location.
 The UI features some animations, and the background image changes based on the current weather.
-Please give my app a look to see what I can do. \n
+Please give my app a look to see what I can do.
 The directory you want to look in (where the files containing most of my code are) is:   app/src/main/java/com/steve/weatherquest.

  It can also be downloaded from the Google Play Store at the following address: